 Another option is to invest in a set of in-car DVD players.
 They won’t need an internet connection, should stay free of sticky fingers and can be powered by your 12V output.
 Best of all, they’re compatible with headphones so you can enjoy some well-earned quiet time while your kids are enjoying a film or TV show!

 If your staycation destination is miles and miles away, then it can be a good idea to factor in some kid-friendly stop-offs to help break the journey up and give your kids something to look forward to.

 Or if you’ve brought your bikes along, why not tire your little one out with a bike ride and a picnic?
-Pay a visit to the Halfords Discovery Hub for details of some top UK cycling routes or check out our picnic essentials and kids’ bikes to make sure you’re kitted out before you leave.
+Take a look at some of the top UK family cycling routes or check out our picnic essentials and kids’ bikes to make sure you’re kitted out before you leave.

 If your kids get car sick, it can be much more difficult to keep them entertained.
 While different solutions work for different kids, we recommend an audiobook and a pillow to help distract them from how they’re feeling and (hopefully) send them to sleep.